Reformation's Winter Sale Has All Your Holiday Outfits Covered

-Just in time for the holidays, Reformation's winter deals are here to refresh your wardrobe.
+Just in time for the holidays, Reformation's winter deals are here to help you refresh your wardrobe.

-Reformation just kicked off its highly anticipated winter sale today, offering rare, major markdowns on editor-approved and celeb-loved wardrobe upgrades.
-The LA-based label has a long list of famous fans, including Taylor Swift, Jennifer Lopez, Meghan Markle, Selena Gomez and Hailey Bieber to name a few.
+Reformation's highly anticipated winter sale offers rare, major markdowns on editor-approved and celeb-loved wardrobe upgrades.
+The LA-based label has a long list of famous wearers, including Taylor Swift, Jennifer Lopez, Meghan Markle, Selena Gomez and Hailey Bieber, to name a few.
 Right now, you can save up to 40% on tons of must-have styles.

 Shop the Reformation Holiday Sale